Underground City (Beijing)

-The Underground City (地下城 (地下城, Dìxià Chéng, Ti4-hsia4 Chʻêng2)) is a Cold War era bomb shelter consisting of a network of tunnels located beneath Beijing, China.
-It has also been referred to as the Underground Great Wall since it was built for the purpose of military defense.
-The complex was constructed from 1969 to 1979 in anticipation of a nuclear war with the Soviet Union, as Sino-Soviet relations worsened and was officially reopened in 2000.
+The Underground City (地下城 (地下城, Dìxià Chéng)) is a Cold War-era bomb shelter consisting of a network of tunnels located beneath Beijing, China.
+It has also been referred to as the Underground Great Wall, since it was built for the purpose of military defense.
+The complex was constructed from 1969 to 1979 in anticipation of a nuclear war with the Soviet Union, as Sino-Soviet relations worsened, and it was officially reopened in 2000.
 Visitors were allowed to tour portions of the complex, which has been described as "dark, damp, and genuinely eerie".
-Underground City has been closed for renovation since at least February 2008.
+The Underground City has been closed for renovation since at least February 2008.

 Location

 The tunnels of the Underground City run beneath Beijing's city center, covering an area of 85 km2 8 to 18 m under the surface.
 At one time there were about 90 entrances to the complex, all of which were hidden in shops along the main streets of Qianmen.
 Many of the entrances have since been demolished or blocked off for reconstruction.
 Known remaining entrances include 62 West Damochang Street in Qianmen, Beijing Qianmen Carpet Factory at 44 Xingfu Dajie in Chongwen District, and 18 Dashilan Jie in Qianmen.